thunderbird/webext-docs/changes/beta85.rst

 accounts
 ========

-* The ``composeHtml`` property has been added to the :ref:`accounts.MailIdentity` type, to indicate, if the identity uses HTML as the default compose format.
+* The ``composeHtml`` property has been added to the :ref:`identities.MailIdentity` type, to indicate, if the identity uses HTML as the default compose format.

   *This change has been backported to Thunderbird 78.7.0.*